bdlucas1/math-plotting-demo/README.md

 For completeness, I tried two options for plotting, with plotly the clear winner:

-* plotly - integrates with plotly or dash, and provides very good interactivity for orbit/pan/zoom in either environment.
+* plotly - integrates with ipywidgets or dash, and provides very good interactivity for orbit/pan/zoom in either environment.

 * matplotlib - can be integrated with ipywidgets with poor performance